Real Madrid star's agent in talks with Man United over possible summer move

 It seems difficult to determine whether Rodriguez would find a spot in United’s team next season, the ace is a central attacking midfielder – meaning that his signing would likely require Fernandes to be shifted out wide.

-The Colombian could also struggle with the physicality of the Premier League, Man United making a move for a player that has looked unconvincing over the last couple of years could be very risky.
+The Colombian could also struggle with the physicality of the Premier League, and some Man United fans will feel that making a move for a player in unconvincing form over the last couple of years could be very risky.